Kathleen Behan: Republican activity and family

 In 1922 she married Stephen Behan, house painter, trade unionist and fellow republican.
 The couple had four sons and one daughter: Brendan (b.
 1923), Seamus (b.
 1925), Brian (b.
 1926), Dominic (b.
 1928), and Carmel (b.
 1932).
 Brendan was born while his father was imprisoned during the Irish Civil War, and Behan claimed that Michael Collins gave her money while she was pregnant.
 Stephen's mother owned three slum tenements, so the Behans lived rent-free in a one-room basement flat at 14 Russell Street.
 Owing to her disdain at gossiping on the house steps, she was nicknamed "Lady Behan" by her neighbours.
 When Stephen's mother died in 1936, the Behans moved to a newly built council house in Crumlin, living at 70 Kildare Road.
 The family found the new house far from work and school, and the local area devoid of community.
-The family experience extreme poverty frequently, owing to Stephen's unemployment and during the 9 month long building strike of 1936.
+The family experienced extreme poverty frequently, owing to Stephen's unemployment and during the 9 month long building strike of 1936.
 Behan attempted to claim a pension as her first husband had served in 1916, but her application was rejected.
 She had said the exposure to flour had effected Furlong's lungs negatively.
 It was declined as she had remarried before the enactment of the Army Pensions Act 1923.
 Despite their circumstances, the house attracted conversation, music, books and politics.
 The Behan's republican, socialist, labour activist and anti-clericalism had a strong effect on their sons, particularly Brendan and Dominic.
 Such was the volume of radical meetings that took place at the Behan home, it was dubbed "the Kremlin" by their neighbours, and a "madhouse" by Stephen.
 During The Emergency of 1939 to 1945 she fought against local shopkeepers who ignored price controls, and was labelled as "red" for her anti-Franco and pro-Stalin sympathies.
 Her reply to the branding of her as such was "I’m not red, I’m scarlet."

 Later life

 From the 1950s onwards, Behan shared international fame with her sons Dominic and Brendan.
 She often travelled to London to see their plays, eventually appearing on British and Irish television and cultivating her own following.
 She was badly injured when she was struck by a motorcycle, a day before Stephen's death in 1967.
 Owing to the effect of these injuries, she moved in 1970 to the Sacred Heart Residence of the Little Sisters of the Poor, Sybil Hill, Raheny.
 In 1981, she recorded an album When all the world was young.
+Behan died in the nursing home in Raheny on 26 April 1984, and is buried in Deans Grange Cemetery.
 Taped conversations of her reminiscences were made into an autobiographic book by her son Brian, Mother of all the Behans in 1984.
-A one-woman stage adaptation of the book by Peter Sheridan and starring Rosaleen Linehan was acclaimed in Ireland, Britain and North America.
-Behan died in the nursing home in Raheny on 26 April 1984, and is buried in Deans Grange Cemetery.
+A one-woman stage adaptation of the book by Peter Sheridan and starring Rosaleen Linehan (later runs starred Imelda May) was acclaimed in Ireland, Britain and North America.